Frequently Asked QuestionsPage address: https://www.mnsu.edu/studyabroad/faq/

 I would like to go on a longer program, but cost is a big issue for me.
 What are the most cost-effective programs?

 Our exchange programs would be a good fit for you.
-You pay MNSU tuition and get help and support from the Kearney International Center and our overseas partners.
+You pay MNSU tuition and get help and support from the Center for Education Abroad and Away and our overseas partners.
 Normally, the only additional costs are your plane ticket, visa/passport costs, and your living expenses abroad.
 We are constantly expanding the number of exchange programs.
 You can find the current list on this webpage.

 Will my credits transfer back to MNSU?

 Yes.
 Our application process includes a Course Equivalency Sheet.
 During the application phase, you will list your planned classes (plus some alternates) and take it to the appropriate campus departments so that they can confirm in writing how the classes will transfer back.
 Once your transcript is returned, and assuming that you pass your classes, you bring this sheet and a copy of your transcript to the academic departments to complete a Course substitution / equivalency form.
 This form finalizes the contribution of your education abroad classes to graduation.

 What if I run into a problem overseas?

-In all cases, students receive on-going support from overseas staff and from the Kearney International Center.
+In all cases, students receive on-going support from overseas staff and from the Center for Education Abroad and Away.
 Orientation sessions are offered in Mankato and in your destination country.
 At your in-country orientation, you will learn about what to do in case of an emergency.
 For non-emergencies, both the on-site staff and MSU staff members are available to answer questions and direct students to resources such as activities, health care, academic support services, etc.